JeremyRand/namecoin.org/docs/tor-resolution/index.md

 ## Install Tor

 Hopefully you've already done this.
-Note that these instructions are not tested in any way with Whonix, Tails, or SubgraphOS; such systems use control port filters that may cause problems.
+Note that these instructions are not tested in any way with Whonix, Tails, or Subgraph OS; such systems use control port filters that may cause problems.

 ## Install a Namecoin name lookup client